zuozhenggh/learning-library/developer-library/mytodoreact/setup-dev-environment/README.md

 ## Introduction

-Welcome to the MyToDo React workshop.
-In this lab you will be able to: (1) register and get a Free Tier Cloud instance in Oracle Cloud Infrastructure (OCI; (2) create an OCI compartment; (3) create a Kubernetes cluster in the Oracle Kubernetes Engine (OKE)

 ### Objectives

 * Register to an OCI Free Tier instance
 * Download the workshop code and scripts
 * Collect information that will be used later throughout this workshop
-* Set up a two nodes OKE cluster: mtdrworkshopcluster
+* Set up a two nodes OKE cluster
-* Create the mdtrdb ATP database
+* Create the ATP database
 * Create an OCI Registry and Auth key

 ### What Do You Need?